 Modern Languages and Literatures

 The Department of Modern Languages and Literatures stresses proficiency in all language skills, as well as the development of a cultural awareness, to prepare students for careers in business, communication, education, government, health sciences, social work, translation and interpreting, and related professions.
 Similarly, our varied coursework encourages the study of bi/multilingualism and bi/multiculturalism in the context of the United States and around the world.
-This work is locally and nationally crucial in the U.S. where there are over 300 languages spoken, and that, at least, 20% of the U.S. population speaks a language other than English.
+This work is locally and nationally crucial as there are over 300 languages spoken in the U.S. and at least 20% of the U.S. population speaks a language other than English.

 The Department offers instruction in the following languages: Chinese, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.
 Currently, majors and minors are available in French, German, Italian, and Spanish, and an individually-designed major is possible in Chinese.

-Modern Languages and Literatures courses requiring a prerequisite may allow students with suitable life or academic experience from other institutions to be admitted by permission of the instructor.
-Students who believe they have appropriate background experience may petition the professor for admission to desired courses.
+Modern Languages and Literatures courses requiring a prerequisite may allow students with suitable life or academic experience from other institutions to be admitted by permission of the chair.
+Students who believe they have appropriate background experience may petition the chair for admission to desired courses.

-Note: Education minors need a minimum of 30 credits in the language area, of which at least three credits must be in literature and three in culture/civilization.
+Note: Education minors need a minimum of 30 credits in the language area, of which at least three credits must be in the area of literature and three in the area of culture and civilizations.

 Language Core Requirements

 As part of the Magis Core curriculum, at least one semester of a second language must be taken at Fairfield University by all students, complemented by either a second language course in the same language or a second math course.
-Note that students must first complete a language placement exam, before registering for the course, if applicable, in order to continue in the same language that was studied previously.
+Note that students must first complete a language placement exam before registering for the course in order to continue in the same language that was previously studied.
+Additionally, students may choose to complete their Magis Core literature requirement in a language course other than one taught in English.
+Students may also take language courses to fulfill the Magis Core Signature Elements such as Social Justice, Writing Across the Curriculum, and Interdisciplinary course work.

 Core Mission Statement